Starting a Business and 13 Commonly Asked Questions

 8. Do I Need Permits or Licenses Before Starting a Business?

 You’ll need to incorporate and register your business at the outset.
-Additional things like permits for regulated businesses (like agriculture), sales tax permits, city and county permits, employer IDs, and zoning permits will have to be obtained on an as-needed basis.
+Additional things like permits for regulated businesses (like trucking), sales tax permits, city and county permits, employer IDs, and zoning permits will have to be obtained on an as-needed basis.

 9. How Do You Hire Good Employees?